 If you already know you need a white label partner rather than a freelancer, book a free audit here.
 For everyone still deciding, here is the full picture.

-The cost difference is real - a good Google Ads freelancer might charge $300-$600/month per account.
+The cost difference is real.
+A good Google Ads freelancer might charge $300-$600/month per account.
 A white label partner charges $400-$800.
 The gap is smaller than most people expect, and at the top end of freelancer rates the gap disappears entirely.

 The Freelancer Model: What It Actually Looks Like

-The upside is real: A strong freelancer who specializes in your client's category can deliver excellent, personalized work.
+The upside is real.
+A strong freelancer who specializes in your client's category can deliver excellent, personalized work.
 They have low overhead, which sometimes means better pricing.
 They are often more responsive than a large provider because your business matters more to a sole trader than to an agency with 200 agency partners.
-And you can find genuine specialists - a freelancer who has spent 5 years exclusively on e-commerce Shopping campaigns is a rare asset.
+And you can find genuine specialists.
+A freelancer who has spent 5 years exclusively on e-commerce Shopping campaigns is a rare asset.

-The downside is also real: They are one person.
+The downside is also real.
+They are one person.
 When that person is sick, on holiday, dealing with a family emergency, or simply overwhelmed by new clients, your accounts do not get managed.
 There is no backup.
 No cover.
 No escalation path.
-And when they decide to take a full-time job - which happens more than agency owners expect - you get 2 weeks notice and a handover document that never quite captures everything they knew about the accounts.
+And when they decide to take a full-time job, which happens more than agency owners expect, you get 2 weeks notice and a handover document that never quite captures everything they knew about the accounts.

 The White Label Partner Model: What It Actually Looks Like